AdobeDocs/app-builder/src/pages/resources/journaling-events/lesson1.md

   - https://github.com/Yu1986
 ---

-# Lesson 1: Create an Event Provider using Firefly
+# Lesson 1: Create an Event Provider using App Builder

 In this lesson, we will do the follow steps:
 - Create an event provider using App Builder template